truth998877/studywithtony-site/ALevelsyllabus/README.md

   * Temperature
   * Gases
   * The First Law of Thermodynamics
-  * The Transfer of Thermal Engergy
+  * The Transfer of Thermal Energy
   * Charged Particles
   * Atomic Structure
   * Quantum Theory